Asian Immigrant Women Advocates (AIWA)

 Developing Youth Leadership

-Through AIWA's youth program, immigrant youth develop their grassroots leadership by leading social justice workshops for their peers.
+Through AIWA's youth program, immigrant youth develop their grassroots leadership by leading social justice workshops for their peers, including a yearly weekend long retreat they organize themselves.

 I can think of four words that would describe my situation as a recent immigrant.
 I felt disabled because I didn’t know how to get around on my own.
 Blind, because I couldn’t read.
 Deaf, because I couldn’t understand what people said to me and mute, because I couldn’t speak English.